 Most Washington businesses with employees are required to pay for workers' compensation insurance (WC or workers' comp insurance).
 The insurance provides compensation to employees who suffer work-related injuries.
 Here are some basic facts that you need to know about workers' comp insurance in Washington as a business owner and employer.

-If your Washington business has just one employee, even if that employee is part-time, you’re generally required to carry workers’ compensation insurance.
-However, there are a variety of narrow exceptions, such as:
+If your Washington business has just one employee, even if that employee is part-time, you're generally required to carry workers' compensation insurance.
+However, there are a variety of narrow exceptions to carrying workers' compensation insurance, such as:

 For a complete list of exceptions, check the L&I Employers' Guide.